Love the Way You Lie: Writing and production

-During the development of "Love the Way You Lie" began with the backing track and hook melody, which was created by the British hip hop producer Alex da Kid.
-When making a track, he explained that spending hours of making loops and produces an electronic drum rhythm before adding live instrumentation.
+The development of "Love the Way You Lie" began with the backing track and hook melody, which was created by British hip hop producer Alex da Kid.
+When making a track, he explained that he spends hours making loops and produces an electronic drum rhythm before adding live instrumentation.
 The drums are sampled from live recordings he saved.
-Alex da Kid recorded an acoustic guitar for the verses with a Georg Neumann U87 microphone and an Avid Mbox audio interface.
+Alex da Kid recorded an acoustic guitar for the verses with a Neumann U 87 microphone and an Avid Mbox audio interface.
 He told Sound on Sound magazine that this song had given him an opportunity to reintroduce live guitar in hip hop music.
 During the session, he used Waves RVerb and REQ equalization on his main kick track and a MaxxBass plug-in on two others.

-Writing began in late 2009, when the singer Holly Hafermann resided at the Artula Retreat in Bandon, Oregon, and wrote songs.
-Later, in New York City, under her new stage name Skylar Grey, she visited her Universal Music publisher, Jennifer Blakeman, to seek help presenting her work; Blakeman suggested she collaborate with Alex da Kid.
+Writing began in late 2009, when singer Skylar Grey resided at the Artula Retreat in Bandon, Oregon, and wrote songs.
+Later, in New York City, she visited her Universal Music publisher, Jennifer Blakeman, to seek help presenting her work; Blakeman suggested she collaborate with Alex da Kid.
 The producer emailed Grey his track, which suggested a theme of abusive romantic relationships to her as she spontaneously sang lyrics to the melody.
 She told the Los Angeles Times that she was in an abusive relationship with the music industry: "I love it so much, and I give it all that I have, yet it beats me down."
 This idea inspired her writing, a process she found came naturally, as if she were creating an alternative pop song for herself.
 She wrote the chorus to "Love the Way You Lie" in fifteen minutes and recorded vocals for Alex da Kid's demo.